RavuAlHemio/tnef2mime/tnef_docx2attr/README.md

     cargo run -p tnef_docx2attr -- "[MS-OXTNEF]-220215.docx" > msox/src/tnef_enums.rs

-This application mostly only serves the `tnef2mime` build process.
+This application mostly only serves the build process of this workspace.